Smoke alarms: Everything you need to know

 Need to get smoke alarms installed, replaced or repaired?

 We can help you with all three!
-Simply give us a call on 1800 000 181 or fill out the form below and one of our friendly technicians will help you get exactly what you’re looking for.
+Simply give us a call on 0403 734 299 or click the button below and one of our friendly technicians will help you get exactly what you’re looking for.

 We also offer Electrical Safety Checks including Smoke Alarm Checks for landlords in compliance with new 2021 Victorian government regulations.